-However, there is no true aesthetic judgment without confronting and representing reality as in the Peircean epistemology and the question is, how can we know whether the artist’s spirit and inner intellectual ideas, “the content, aim, and meaning,” of the created artwork have actually been interpreted truly by the aesthetic ideas, and how can we evaluate whether “the external, the particular, appears exclusively as a presentation of the inner,” since there are many possible aesthetic modes of presentation of the inner content by the external form (Hegel, 1835: 95-96).
-What, in other words, is the truth of artworks and how the beauty is connected with it?
-This remains for Pragmaticist epistemology to explain and it can be done by reconstructing the Kantian aesthetic, and thus solve its difficulties (cf. Nesher, 2003, 2004, 2005a, 2005b, 2007a).
-Claiming that the aim of art is the self-interest of the human spirit separated from its function to represent reality cuts it from any objective criterion of its truth and beauty.
+However, there is no true aesthetic judgment without confronting and representing reality as in Peircean epistemology.
+The question is, how can we know whether the artist’s spirit and inner intellectual ideas, “the content, aim, and meaning” of the created artwork, have actually been interpreted truly by the aesthetic ideas, and how can we evaluate whether “the external, the particular, appears exclusively as a presentation of the inner,” since there are many possible aesthetic modes of presentation of the inner content by the external form (Hegel, 1835: 95-96)?
+What, in other words, is the truth of artworks and how is beauty connected to it?
+This remains an explanatory challenge for Pragmatist epistemology, and it can be overcome by reconstructing Kantian aesthetics, and thus resolve its difficulties (cf. Nesher, 2003, 2004, 2005a, 2005b, 2007a).
+Claiming that the aim of art is the self-interest of the human spirit separated from its function to represent reality cuts it from any objective criteria of truth and beauty.

-The Peircean Pragmaticist solution to these Kantian predicaments is that the general and abstract cognitions develop gradually from the initial Feeling of sensual intuitions to their interpretation in Emotional reactions to them which their coherency interpreted in the synthesis of Thought embodied in proving the truth of the perceptual judgment as our basic representation of reality and from it all our general and abstract knowledge developed.
-In this epistemology general rationality developed from the particular experience without any need to bridge the Kantian Gap between the Transcendental and the Empirical components.
-Hence, the Peircean semiotics is actually the epistemology of knowledge upon which I developed the epistemic logic which enable to show that the Kantian conception of formal Transcendental Reason and Understanding which cannot explain how they can prove truths of our hypothetical cognitons (Nesher, 2011, 2016 2018, 2021).
+The Peircean Pragmatist solution to these Kantian predicaments holds that the general and abstract cognitions develop gradually from the initial feeling of sensual intuitions to their interpretation in our emotional reactions to them, which their coherency interpreted in the synthesis of thought embodied in proving the truth of the perceptual judgment as our basic representation of reality.
+In this epistemology, general rationality develops from particular experiences without any need to bridge the Kantian Gap between the Transcendental and the Empirical components.
+Hence, Peircean semiotics is actually the epistemology of knowledge upon which I developed my epistemic logic, by which it can be shown that the Kantian conception of formal Transcendental Reason and Understanding cannot explain how these can prove the truths of our hypothetical cognitions (Nesher, 2011, 2016 2018, 2021).

-This realist epistemology enables Peirce to solve the predicaments in the three Critiques of Kant with his conception of the three Normative Sciences, the Theoretical, Ethical and Aesthetical that representing in different modes the reality, and explained how these sciences are Normative and Practical in human life and conduct in natural, social and engaging lives respectively by proving their truth in respect to their Proof-Condition (Pierre, 1903, Nesher, 2007).
+This realist epistemology allows Peirce to solve the predicaments in the three Critiques of Kant with his conception of the three Normative Sciences, the Theoretical, Ethical and Aesthetical along with their different modes of representing reality.
+It allows him to explain how these sciences are normative and practical in human life and conduct in natural, social and engaged living, respectively, by proving their truth with respect to their proof-conditions (Pierre, 1903, Nesher, 2007).

 7. Kant, in his late research attempted to find pragmatic explanations to solve his epistemological difficulties but failed (Kant, APV, 1789)

-Kant’s distinction between Is and Ought in respect to his Transcendental a priori of moral concepts and rules is to show that the categorical imperatives are independent from all empirical experience and knowledge but then they must be also independent of moral practice.
-However, if so wherefrom Kant conceived his transcendental conception, the Fact of Pure Reason a priori conception of morality if not from his empirical experience in society, although this relation remains only intuitive and unexplainable in his Transcendental epistemology.
-The difficulty is how from relative empirical knowledge of human moral conduct and from Kant’s himself of Is, Kant can intuitively arrive to the absolute moral Ought?
-It seems that the idealization of the categorical imperatives and the kingdom of ends are conceived only to show our ideal expectations to assign human determination which practically cannot be achieved.
+Kant’s distinction between Is and Ought with respect to his Transcendental a priori account of moral concepts and rules aims to show that the categorical imperatives are independent of all empirical experience and knowledge.
+Yet this means that they must also be independent of moral practice.
+However, if so, wherefrom did Kant develop his transcendental conception, the Fact of Pure Reason, a priori, conception of morality, if not from his empirical experience in society, although this relation remains only intuitive and unexplainable in his Transcendental epistemology.
+The difficulty is how Kant can intuitively arrive at the absolute moral Ought merely from knowledge of what Is, i.e., relative empirical knowledge of human moral conduct including his own?
+It seems that the idealizations of the categorical imperatives and the kingdom of ends are conceived only to show our ideal expectations to assign human determination, which cannot be achieved practically.